Église d'Auteuil station

-Église d'Auteuil (/fr/; 'Auteuil Church') is a station of the Paris Métro in the 16th arrondissement, serving Line 10 (westbound service only).
-With around 124,941 passenger entrances in 2021, it is the least-entered station on the Paris Métro network.
+Église d'Auteuil (/fr/; 'Auteuil Church') is a station of the Paris Metro in the 16th arrondissement, serving Line 10 (westbound service only).
+With around 124,941 passenger entrances in 2021, it is the least-entered station on the Paris Metro network.
 However, because this station serves westbound passengers only, and the RATP only records station entrances and not exits, it is possible that more passengers exit at Église d'Auteuil than enter.